-Conditions in the places where Maryland residents live, learn, work, and play affect a wide range of health risks and outcomes.
+Conditions in the places where Iowa residents live, learn, work, and play affect a wide range of health risks and outcomes.
 These conditions are known as Social Determinants of Health (SDOH).

-This report presents an overview of the data related to social determinants in Maryland.
+This report presents an overview of the data related to social determinants in Iowa.
 It explores data on cost-burdened housing, poverty, and food insecurity.
-Communities in Maryland with inadequate housing, low household incomes, or lack of access to healthy food may be at risk of poor health outcomes.
-Applying research on social determinants can improve well-being for Maryland's residents.
+Communities in Iowa with inadequate housing, low household incomes, or lack of access to healthy food may be at risk of poor health outcomes.
+Applying research on social determinants can improve well-being for Iowa's residents.

-Cost-burdened housing units are residences in Maryland whose occupants spend 30% of more of their household income on housing costs—rent, utilities, homeowner costs, taxes, and other costs related to housing.
-Maryland residents who spend 30% or more of their income on housing may lack financial security.
+Cost-burdened housing units are residences in Iowa whose occupants spend 30% of more of their household income on housing costs—rent, utilities, homeowner costs, taxes, and other costs related to housing.
+Iowa residents who spend 30% or more of their income on housing may lack financial security.
 They may have difficulty saving enough funds to cope with unplanned expenses.

 Poverty is an extreme condition.
 The National Center for Children in Poverty reported that the level of income families typically require to make ends meet is nearly twice the federal poverty thresholds.
 While the poverty thresholds are adjusted each year based on inflation, they do not reflect regional differences in cost of living: the poverty thresholds are the same everywhere in the United States.
 The Census states: "Although the thresholds in some sense reflect a family’s needs, they are intended for use as a statistical yardstick, not as a complete description of what people and families need to live."

-Food insecurity measures the percent of Maryland households lacking consistent access to adequate healthy food.
+Food insecurity measures the percent of Iowa households lacking consistent access to adequate healthy food.
 Households with extreme food insecurity may face hunger.
-The map below, based on data from Feeding America: Map the Meal Gap, compares rates of food insecurity across counties in Maryland.
+The map below, based on data from Feeding America: Map the Meal Gap, compares rates of food insecurity across counties in Iowa.